LampPap/llm-abba/README.rst

    @article{Chen2024,
-      author = {Chen, Xinye and Güttel, Stefan}, title = {fABBA: A Python library for the fast symbolic approximation of time series}, doi = {10.21105/joss.06294},
+      author = {Chen, Xinye and Güttel, Stefan}, title = {{fABBA}: A Python library for the fast symbolic approximation of time series}, doi = {10.21105/joss.06294},
       year = {2024},
       publisher = {The Open Journal},